Jay Accorsi

-Jay Accorsi (born October 1, 1963) is an American college football head coach at Rowan University, an NCAA Division III program in Glassboro, New Jersey.
+John "Jay" Accorsi Jr. (born October 1, 1963) is an American former college football coach.
+He was the head football coach at Rowan University, an NCAA Division III program in Glassboro, New Jersey.
 He began coaching at Rowan in 2002, and in his first season he led the Profs to a New Jersey Athletic Conference (NJAC) championship, which was their second in a row.
 He has guided them to seven outright or tied NJAC championships in all.
 In 2010, Rowan was the co-champion with Montclair State, but due to a tiebreaker they did not qualify for the postseason.
 In 2013, Rowan received the playoff bid because of their tiebreaker over SUNY Brockport.
+He retired following the 2023 season.